-Ira Review
+Ira Review: A Watchable Thriller With Good Dosage Of Commercial Elements!

 Verdict

 Ira will definitely satisfy those who love to watch commercial thrillers that throw in a lot of twists and turns.
-The film has its own share of flaws but they doesn't hamper the overall viewing experienece of the movie.
+The film has its own share of flaws but they don't hamper the overall viewing experienece of the movie.